fbpx

 Myth 20: You Can’t Build Muscle After 40

-This is another common myth that prevents many people from incorporating strength training into their fitness routine.
+This is another common myth that prevents many people from incorporating strength training into their fitness routines.
 However, research has shown that you can still build muscle after 40.
-It might take a bit longer and require more effort, but it’s definitely possible.
+It might take a bit longer and require more effort, but it’s possible.
 In fact, strength training can help you maintain your muscle mass and overall strength as you age.

 Myth 21: You Need to Lift Heavy Weights to Build Muscle